Not a member? Sign Up

 Platinum, the most precious metal commonly found in jewellery, has an equally long history.
 Reaching a peak in popularity in the early 20th Century until World War II lead to the US Government banning it’s use in all non-military applications.
 This ban lead to a surge in demand for White Gold.
 18K White Gold has the same properties as yellow gold, but has been alloyed with metals such as nickel, zinc or even platinum.
 White diamonds look fabulous when set in white metals and the lower price tag has cemented white gold position as one of the most popular metals on the market today.

-But the last two years has seen a gentle resurgence of a blushing precious metal; Rose Gold is stepping back into the limelight.
+But the last few years has seen a gentle resurgence of a blushing precious metal; Rose Gold is stepping back into the limelight.
 Sometimes referred to as pink or red gold (depending on the shade’s intensity) Rose gold is created by alloying traditional yellow gold with copper.
 The more copper in the mix, the deeper shade of blush.

 Rose gold has faded in and out of favour since it’s first popularity spike in nineteenth century Russia.
 So popular were the pink gold tones, it even gained the nickname “Russian Gold”.
 Rose gold’s popularity spread through European Victorian society where it’s soft pink hues were came to symbolise romance.